-- The top level SMQ Hepatic disorders (SMQ) is intended to include all liverrelated terms. - Hepatic disorders (SMQ) only lists terms linking to primary SOCs but many terms of other SOCs also have secondary links to the SOC Hepatobiliary disorders. - The term "hepatitis" is frequently misused in adverse reaction reporting by referring to any liver damage, whether or not histological lesions have been confirmed.
+• The top level SMQ Hepatic disorders (SMQ) is intended to include all liver-related terms.

+- Hepatic disorders (SMQ) only lists terms linking to primary SOCs but many terms of other SOCs also have secondary links to the SOC Hepatobiliary disorders. - The term "hepatitis" is frequently misused in adverse reaction reporting by referring to any liver damage, whether or not histological lesions have been confirmed.
 This problem cannot, of course, be solved by any SMQ and requires an analysis of narratives and laboratory data fields. - Liver related investigations, signs and symptoms (SMQ): Most of the terms of this sub-SMQ belong to HLGT Hepatobiliary investigations in SOC Investigations.
 Many terms of this HLGT, however, relate to investigations as such (without a qualifier term, such as "increased") or to investigations with a normal outcome; these terms are not included in this search.
-In addition, this SMQ contains all terms of HLT Hepatobiliary signs and symptoms in SOC Hepatobiliary disorders and a few PTs from other SOCs. - Cholestasis and jaundice of hepatic origin (SMQ): This search includes all conditions associated with jaundice or cholestasis of possible hepatic origin and therefore excludes PTs indicating jaundice caused by extrahepatic conditions, such as PT Jaundice extrahepatic obstructive.
+In addition, this SMQ contains all terms of HLT Hepatobiliary signs and symptoms in SOC Hepatobiliary disorders and a few PTs from other SOCs. - Cholestasis and jaundice of hepatic origin (SMQ): This search includes all conditions associated with jaundice or cholestasis of possible hepatic origin and therefore excludes PTs indicating jaundice caused by extrahepatic conditions.
 Various other etiologies are excluded. - Liver neoplasms, malignant and unspecified (SMQ): All terms of this sub-SMQ belong to HLGT Hepatobiliary neoplasms malignant and unspecified in SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps).
-Metastatic tumors to liver are excluded. - Liver neoplasms, benign (incl cysts and polyps) (SMQ): All terms of this sub-SMQ belong to SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps). - Hepatic failure, fibrosis and cirrhosis and other liver damage-related conditions (SMQ): This sub-SMQ is not intended to be used alone generally, but in combination with Hepatitis, non-infectious (SMQ).
-The SMQ does not include PT Cardiac cirrhosis. - PT Liver injury is included in Hepatic failure, fibrosis and cirrhosis and other liver damage-related conditions (SMQ).
+Metastatic tumors to liver are excluded. - Liver neoplasms, benign (incl cysts and polyps) (SMQ): All terms of this sub-SMQ belong to SOC Neoplasms benign, malignant and unspecified (incl cysts and polyps). - Hepatic failure, fibrosis and cirrhosis and other liver damage-related conditions (SMQ): This sub-SMQ is not intended to be used alone generally, but in combination with Hepatitis, non-infectious (SMQ). - PT Liver injury is included in Hepatic failure, fibrosis and cirrhosis and other liver damage-related conditions (SMQ).
 This term was added to the SMQ in MedDRA Version 10.0.
 The expression "liver injury" is often interpreted as chemical such as might occur as a result of drug exposure; however, in some instances, it could also be used to denote trauma to the liver.
-Users should review the types of cases retrieved by the PT carefully to determine if nontraumatic or traumatic liver injury has occurred

-- Liver-related coagulation and bleeding disturbances (SMQ): This sub-SMQ includes decreases of coagulation factor levels that may be due to reduced liver function, and changes in blood coagulation parameters depending on these factors.
+Users should review the types of cases retrieved by the PT carefully to determine if non-traumatic or traumatic liver injury has occurred - Liver-related coagulation and bleeding disturbances (SMQ): This sub-SMQ includes decreases of coagulation factor levels that may be due to reduced liver function, and changes in blood coagulation parameters depending on these factors.
 Terms in this sub-SMQ are from SOC Investigations. - Hepatic disorders specifically reported as alcohol-related (SMQ): This SMQ contains terms specifically related to alcohol-associated disorders.
 These have not been included in any of the other sub-SMQs since alcohol-related terms are normally not searched for when looking for drug-induced liver injuries.
-Possible alcohol-related events that also can have other caused (e.g., cirrhosis) have not been included in this sub-SMQ. - Pregnancy-related hepatic disorders (SMQ): This search contains terms specifically related to pregnancy-associated disorders.
-These have not been included in any of the other sub-SMQs since they are normally not searched for when looking for drug-induced liver injuries - Terms solely associated with disorders of the gallbladder and the bile duct are excluded. - Investigation terms without indicating a result or with a normal outcome are excluded - The inclusion of liver neoplasm search (20000011) was questioned by one subscriber in Phase II testing because of its rareness.
-The Working Group decided to keep it based on the fact that it is possible although rare. - Terms for liver conditions due to trauma are excluded.
+Possible alcohol-related events that also can have other caused (e.g., cirrhosis) have not been included in this sub-SMQ.

+- Pregnancy-related hepatic disorders (SMQ): This search contains terms specifically related to pregnancy-associated disorders.
+These have not been included in any of the other sub-SMQs since they are normally not searched for when looking for drug-induced liver injuries - Terms solely associated with disorders of the gallbladder and the bile duct are excluded. - Investigation terms which do not indicate a result or with a normal outcome are excluded - Terms for liver conditions due to trauma are excluded.